KubaMiszcz/Batch-import-default-config-to-meshtastic-node/README.md

 it applies settings, reboot, checks if it applies succesfully, and if any differences fire another loop till all is identical

+>📘 Info
+>
-# not tested
+> with passing parameters in CLI - not tested

-# example usage from CLI, params are optional
+### example usage from CLI, params are optional
 ```python set-my-defaults-pythonapi -tgt=COM4 -ln=JB_MOB_4 -sn=JBM4```

 ```python set-my-defaults-pythonapi -tgt=ip:192.168.1.171 -ln=JB_MOB_Tak4 -sn=JBM4```